 - If a child makes less than 3 errors they are able to read independently.

-All pupils have a reading journal where they record the books they have read, and the adults they have read to will comment on their word reading, expression, fluency, and understanding.
-This journal acts as an integral part of the pupils’ understanding of a text, giving them the opportunity to add new words/phrases they have learnt and complete an activity based upon the book they have read.
+All pupils have a Reading Journal where they record the books they have read, and the adults they have read to will comment on their word reading, expression, fluency, and understanding.
+This journal acts as an integral part of the pupils’ understanding of a text, giving them the opportunity to add new words/phrases they have learned and complete an activity based on the book they have read.

 The impact our teaching of reading will have is that our pupils will be competent readers who have a thirst for reading a range of genres.
 Not only this but, our pupils will read varying literature with the intention of developing their knowledge on a given topic.
 Ultimately, they will begin learning to read until they are reading to learn.
 This develops confident and resilient learners who feel empowered to access a wide variety of education, employment and/or training.
 The vocabulary that the pupils will use will inhibit cultural capital that prepares them for the wider world, giving them the qualifications and therefore opportunities to compete on an equal footing with their peers.